pnp/cli-microsoft365/docs/docs/user-guide/github-actions.md

 First you will need to need to navigate, in your browser, to your repository on GitHub.com and go to the `Settings` tab, from here choose the `Secrets` item on the left hand menu.

+You may have two options when registering secrets in order to log in to your tenant:

+* Using username / password (perfect to test your workflow, in a dev context, for personal usage) ==> **delegated secrets**
+    * *In that case, the CLI commands will run as if it was you (list item updates, site creation...)*
+* Using Azure AD (AAD) application id / certificate (perfect in a production context, without creating any dependencies to an account) ==> **application secrets**
+    * *Here, the CLI commands will run through an app, not a user*

+##### Delegated secrets

-Using the `Add new secret` link, enter the `ADMIN_USERNAME` into the `Name` field and the username of the account that you are to use to connect to your Microsoft 365 tenant with, e.g. `user@tenant.onmicrosoft.com`. *Note: This account should not be protected with multi factor authentication*
+Using the `Add new secret` link, enter the `ADMIN_USERNAME` into the `Name` field and the username of the account that you are to use to connect to your Microsoft 365 tenant with, e.g. `user@tenant.onmicrosoft.com`. *Note: This account should not be protected with multi-factor authentication*

 Repeat the above step to also store the account password which should be named `ADMIN_PASSWORD`.

+##### Application secrets

+Using the `Add new secret` link, enter the `APP_ID` into the `Name` field and the (client) id of the AAD application to connect to your Microsoft 365 tenant with, e.g. `d355e6f0-0aec-4b1f-b458-7040f91bc297`.

+Repeat the above step to also store the application's encoded certificate which should be named `CERTIFICATE_ENCODED`.
+If your certificate is encrypted with a password, then repeat one last time the previous step with a secret called `CERTIFICATE_PASSWORD`.

 #### Setup workflow